75mm-studio/security/docs/guest.md

 	- visiting_card_number

 - Visitors got visiting card.
 Visiting card indicates temporal access rights.
-- shall attach security seal to cameras of mobile phones.
+- Security seal shall be attached to cameras of visitor's mobile phones.
 - basie rules
 	- It is banned to use USB and external hard disk.
 	- If visitor need to use labtop for Business reason, security seal shall attach to it.